JonSalazar/trezor-common/tools/README.md

 #### **Step 4:** update submodule in your target repository

-Go to `trezor-core` or `trezor-mcu` checkout and update the submodule.
+Go to `excalibur-mcu` checkout and update the submodule.
 Checkout the appropriate tag if you created it.
-If you're in `trezor-core`, run `make templates` to update source files.